 The many benefits of feeding a Raw Diet Feeding a raw diet has many benefits and resolves many common health issues.
 Among the benefits are a shinier coat, increased energy level, weight loss and resolution of allergy symptoms and inflammatory conditions.
 For dogs we see a decrease in skin and ear infections, improved digestion, a decrease in stomach upset and smaller and firmer stools.
 For cats we see a decrease in urinary tract issues, improved digestion resulting in a resolution of constipation and a decrease in skin infections.
 We are happy to feed raw diets to our own pets and can plainly see the increased health and vitality that they have.

-If you have more questions on the raw diet for your pet please call us to schedule a food therapy consultation !
+If you have more questions on the raw diet for your pet please call us to schedule an person or virtual food therapy consultation !